pavanGurazada/Exploring-ggplot2/README.md

 Here is a rapid exploration of data visualization using ggplot2.

-First think what is the best visualization to answer a specific question and then answer it with a pretty plot.
+The aim here is to present the best visualization to answer a specific question and to do so with a pretty plot.

 Obviously, pretty plots are not the end goal but "lickable" plots are an essential component of any good data presentation.